 Robert Frost wrote poetry differently from other writers which was the main reason behind his success in a very short time period.
 Needless to mention that he first gained fame in England because his poems were initially published there.
 Subsequently, he was introduced to America and soon after that he became famous in the country where he was born.
-Due to his remarkable contribution to poetry, he was rightly honored for four Pulitzer Prizes.
+Due to his remarkable contribution to poetry, he was rightly honoured with four Pulitzer Prizes.

 There is no denying the fact that we read Robert Frost because of his clear and realistic picture of rural images.
-He paints such types of scenes which we can visualize without seeing when we read his poetry.
+He paints such types of scenes which we can visualise without seeing when we read his poetry.
 He is also known as an outdoor poet just because of his clear description of images.
-We read poetry and see rural pictures through his eyes.
+We read poetry and see rural pictures through his imagination.
 His images spark off the senses.
 Although he does not draw visual images yet we cannot underestimate his power to let his readers watch the world through words.

 “I am not a regionalist, I am a realist.
 I write about realms of democracy and realms of the spirit.“Robert Frost

 It should be remembered that although his poetry is simple and lucid yet it never meant that he demonstrates triviality.
 He remains serious and also talks about serious issues.
-For example in his poem “The Silken Tent” he demonstrates the relationship between a man and his life partner.
+For example in his poem “The Silken Tent” he explains a relationship between a man and his life partner.
 He tells the importance of a woman in a man’s life.
 Thus, critics should not misjudge his poetry as triviality.

-If we compare him with John Keats then we realize how much he is different from the romantic poets.
-John Keats likes to escape from reality and find it more or less impossible to stay and face the real world.
+If we compare him with John Keats then we realise how much he is different from the romantic poets.
+John Keats likes to escape from reality and finds it more or less impossible to stay and face the real world.
 In fact, every romantic poet does so but bare reading of Robert Frost’s poetry transpires that he never leaves the real world.
 No evidence can be found in his poetry that he has ever left reality and found pleasure in dreams.

 Hence, it is also another one of the most important characteristics or salient features of Robert Frost poetry that he presents balanced philosophy.
 He likes to stay in reality even after a strong belief that the world is not perfect.

 It is pertinent to mention that he does not write anything on religious issues.
-He does not force his readers to believe in any religion, instead his poetry is scientific, rational and simultaneously practical.
+He does not force his readers to believe in any religion, instead, his poetry is scientific, rational and simultaneously practical.

 Robert Frost always tries to tell a story through his poems.
-His poetry creates an emotional link between his readers and the audience through behavior.
+His poetry creates an emotional link between his readers and the audience through behaviour.
 Frost’s poems are based on plots.
 In writing dramatic poems, he is different from conventional poets because unlike them his poetry is not narrative.
 Randal Jarrell expresses his opinion about Robert Frost and his poetry:-

 “Frost’s virtues are extraordinary.
 No other living poet has written so well about the actions of ordinary men; his wonderful dramatic monologues or dramatic scenes came out of knowledge of people that few poets have had, and they are written in a verse that uses, sometimes with absolute mystery, the rhythms of actual speech.”Randal Jarrell

 Many poets write dramatic poetry.
 It cannot be said that no one can surpass Frost in writing dramatic poetry.
-There are poets who can write better dramatic poems; however, blending dramatic effects with philosophy of life, based on reality, make the poems of Robert Frost extraordinary.
+There are poets who can write better dramatic poems; however, blending dramatic effects with a philosophy of life, based on reality, make the poems of Robert Frost extraordinary.
 I am of the view that it is one of the major characteristics or salient features of Robert Frost poetry.